SkyLundy/plates-for-processwire/README.md

 Escaping values is extremely important for safety in applications developed in a bare framework like Laravel, CakePHP, Nette, etc.

 But ProcessWire isn't a bare framework, it's a _content management framework_ native to storing and outputting content safely by default.
 ProcessWire handles this with Text formatters.
-Unless you turn HTML Entitiy formatting off intentionally you don't have to worry about escaping values returned by ProcessWire.
+Unless you turn HTML Entitiy formatting off intentionally, you don't have to worry about escaping values returned by ProcessWire.

-A good contrast is the [Latte](https://latte.nette.org/) templating engine which forces escaping all values by default and can't be globally disabled.
+A good contrast is the [Latte](https://latte.nette.org/) templating engine which forces escaping all values which can't be globally disabled.
 Unless you include the `|noescape` filter, this string will be double escaped and encoded characters that should not be present on the page may be rendered.
 Unless you intentionally remove the entity encoder Text formatter for each field in ProcessWire, you'll have to add this to every text variable output to the page.
 ```php
 <title>{$page->title|noescape}</title>
 ```